This call is currently closed

 MSc Scholarships at the University of Stirling

-The Improving Farmed Fish Welfare in Asia project is supporting two MSc students at the Institute of Aquaculture.
+The Asian Fish Welfare Network Project anticipates supporting six MSc students over the three years of the project from Vietnam, Thailand or Indonesia, to study on one of the Institute of Aquaculture’s one-year taught masters courses.
 Over the year of their study they will gain a deeper understanding of farmed fish welfare and will participate in fish welfare research projects in Asia, equipping them to become future leaders on this issue.
+It is provisionally anticipated that scholarships will be available for study in the academic years 2025-26 and 2026-27.

-Following a competitive application process, Arnan Hirunratanakorn from Thailand is being supported to study the MSc programme in Sustainable Aquaculture, whilst Nghĩa Đỗ Trọng Phan from Vietnam is being supported to undertake the MSc programme in Aquatic Pathobiology.
-Arnan has a first degree in computer engineering and management experience in one of Thailand’s leading tilapia farms, whilst Nghĩa has a degree in fisheries management and strong interest in aquatic biotechnology.
+Following a competitive application process for the academic year 2023-24, Arnan Hirunratanakorn from Thailand was supported to study the MSc programme in Sustainable Aquaculture, and Nghĩa Đỗ Trọng Phan from Vietnam was supported to undertake the MSc programme in Aquatic Pathobiology.
+You can read about their experiences and research projects here.

 Photograph of Arnan